Quickly deploy a scalable and highly available DeepSeek-R1-Distill-Qwen-7B inference service

 • Model Name: DeepSeek-R1-Distill-Qwen-7B.

-• API Key: api-key-example-abc123, matching the api-key configuration set in the startup command for the container group in Step 6.
+• API Key: api-key-example-abc123.
+This key must be the same as the api-key that you configured in the startup command for the container group in Step 6.

 • API endpoint URL: